 If you were injured in a car accident on the job, you may even qualify to receive workers’ compensation benefits through your employer.

-What Happens If I’m Blamed For a Car Accident in San Diego, CA?
+What Happens If I’m Blamed For a San Diego Car Accident?

 California has pure comparative fault rules, which means that liability is shared by everyone who plays a role in an accident.
 If you’re assigned some of the blame, it will not prevent you from recovering compensation.
 However, it will mean that your financial award will be reduced.

-Damages are reduced to reflect your proportionate responsibility for a car accident.
+Damages are reduced to reflect your proportionate responsibility for an auto accident.

 Let’s say you’re involved in a rear-end collision at a San Diego intersection.
 You were struck from behind, but partly because you were texting and didn’t notice that the light had turned green.
 SO, you’re assigned 15% of the blame for the accident.
 In turn, your damages will be reduced by 15%.